Details & Itinerary

 Your service adventure of a lifetime will take you beyond the tourist track and into the communities of the Sacred Valley.
 It is here that impactful service, fascinating indigenous market places, and exciting adventure activities will populate your journey.
 Highlighted by a breathtaking visit to Machu Picchu, this adventure is not one to miss.

-Time to transition to our homestay families in Urubamba.
+Time to transition to our homestay families in Calca.
 For the next week, our friendly and hospitable host families will open their hearts and homes to us; you will quickly feel like part of the family!
 As most of the families do not speak English, your Spanish language skills will improve daily.
 While meals, evenings, and weekends are reserved for homestay family time, our group gathers daily to work on projects.
 We will collaborate with our host community and local schools on projects they deem necessary.
 Previous projects have included constructing playgrounds, building a community center, painting a school classroom, and working with local youth on educational activities.
 We spend our afternoons exploring the region and visiting such cultural landmarks as Pisac Market and the unusual Inca ruins of Moray.
 We also enjoy hiking, learning local arts and crafts, and engaging in cultural activities with new local friends.
-One afternoon, we will spend with families in a local indigenous community and experience traditional village life for a day.
+We will spend a few days with families in a local indigenous community and complete service projects alongside community members while practicing our Quechua.
 On the last day, we throw a final fiesta to celebrate our hard work and thank our new friends and families.
 Please see The Homestay Experience for more information on how we select our homestay communities and families!